Kachachan/LibreEHR/INSTALL.md

 The first screen of the setup script will ensure that the webserver user (in linux, often is `apache`, `www-data`, or `nobody`) has write privileges on certain files and directories.
 The files include `librehealthehr/sites/default/sqlconf.php` and `librehealthehr/interface/modules/zend_modules/config/application.config.php`.

-In linux, these can be set by `chmod a+w filename` command to grant global write permissions to the file.
+These can be set by `chmod a+w filename` command to grant global write permissions to the file.
 The directories include:
 ```
 librehealthehr/gacl/admin/templates_c
 librehealthehr/sites/default/edi